Xor0v0/awesome-zero-knowledge-proofs-security/Proving System Bugs/Unsecure Hash Function.md

 ## Introduction

-Hash function is used to map a message of arbitrary length to a fixed-length message digest. and is sort of one way function where it is easy to compute the output from a given input, but computationally infeasible to reverse the process.
+Hash function is used to mapping a message of arbitrary length to a fixed-length message digest. and is sort of one way function where it is easy to compute the output from a given input, but computationally infeasible to reverse the process.

 - Collision-Resistent: Attackers can not find 2 different inputs $x_1, x_2$ that $h(x_1) = h(x_2)$ holds,
 - Hiding: The output $y$ does not leak any information about the input $x$.